 Every decision and commitment brings with it a risk of failure.

 Each commitment reflects a decision about you, your business, and the difference that you want to make in the world.
-What happens with failure is that most people second-guess their decisions: “I shouldn’t have made that decision, because I failed in that regard.”
+What happens with failure is that most people second-guess their decisions, thinking, “I shouldn’t have made that decision because I failed in that regard.”

-So you can either avoid commitment and walk away from the growth that it brings.
-Or you could live in fear, beating yourself up for ‘mistakes’ and cower your way through growth.
+You can either avoid commitment and walk away from the growth that it brings.
+Or you could live in fear, beating yourself up for “mistakes” and cower your way through growth.

 Failure is a part of success.
 The most successful people are the ones who have failed the most times because they found what didn’t work on the way to what did work.
 Interestingly, people who hit it out of the park on the first try often fail shortly afterward, because they aren’t sure what contributed to their success, so they try something new or change something, and THEN they fail.

 Every year, when I project what I want my business to make in revenue, I have goals for each project, program, and launch.
-And historically, there has never been a year when every one of my projects succeeded.
+Historically, there has never been a year when every one of my projects succeeded.
 EVER.
-So I’ve built in enough projects, and enough action, that a portion of them can fail and I’ll still have a good year.
+So, to help balance this out, I’ve built in enough projects and enough action that a portion of them can fail and I’ll still have a good year.

 2. Have a process to de-construct failure to learn from it.

 I debrief every project after I go through it.
-Now I do this with my team, but when it was just me, I’d still sit down and ask these four questions:’
+Now, I do this with my team.
+But when it was just me, I’d still sit down and ask myself these four questions:

 3. Begin to celebrate the learnings and growth from failures.

-So here’s the invitation: What decision, what commitment are YOU willing to make today that will move your business forward?
+Here’s my invitation: What commitment are YOU willing to make today that will move your business forward?
 Share with me on Facebook what you’ve decided!